Entanglement and apparent thermality in simulated black holes: Entropy of simulated (1+1)D Dirac fermions in black hole background

-As the effective Lorentz invariance emerges in the low-energy limit of the chiral spin-chain's continuum limit, we can identify an appropriate non-linear dispersion relation by considering a higher-order expansion of the mean-field theory's dispersion relation given in Eq.~\eqref{Equation: MFT Hamiltonian Dispersion Relation}.
-Taylor expanding this dispersion relation about the Fermi point $p_0$ to $O(p^2)$, after renormalising the couplings and setting $u=1$, we obtain

-We will take the non-linear dispersion relation of the fermions in the black hole space-time to be the positive solution (super-luminal) of that in Eq.~\eqref{Equation: pm Non-linear Dispersion Relation}, which has roots at $p=0$ and $p=\sqrt{\frac{12}{a_c^2}(1-v^2)}$.
-With this non-linear dispersion, and making use of the Dirac delta identity $\delta(f(x))=\sum_i \delta(x-x_i)/|f'(x_i)|$, the density of states of the fermion zero-modes enclosed in the interior region of the black hole can be expressed as \begin{widetext}
+In the regime corresponding to the black hole's interior, the mean-field dispersion relation has three zero-modes, all of which are sub-luminal in nature (those of the negative solution of Eq.~\eqref{Equation: MFT Hamiltonian Dispersion Relation}) when $u$ and $v$ are of the same sign.
+Thus, taking the sub-luminal mean-field dispersion relation, and making use of the Dirac delta identity $\delta(f(x))=\sum_i \delta(x-x_i)/|f'(x_i)|$, the density of states of Eq.~\eqref{Equation: Density of States Integral} for the fermion zero-modes enclosed in the interior region of the black hole can be expressed as \begin{widetext}

-which can be solved for a given coupling $v(x)$ to obtain the relevant density of states.
+where the couplings have been renormalised and we have taken $u=1$, which can be solved for a given coupling $v(x)$ to obtain the relevant density of states.
 Here, we take the coupling $v(x)=\sqrt{x_h/x}$, which corresponds to that of a Schwarzschild black hole \cite{Volovik_2003, Volovik_2001}.
-For this coupling, the density of states can be solved to yield
+For this coupling, the density of states of Eq.~\eqref{Equation: Density of States for General Couplings} can be solved to yield

 \end{widetext}